-Moodle Mobile is the Moodle official mobile application for Android and iOS.
-It's available in Google Play and Apple Market.
+Moodle Mobile is the Moodle official mobile application for Android, iOS, and Windows Phone & 8.1.
+It's available in Google Play, Apple Market, and Windows App Stores.

 - Responsive design for phone and tablets

 - Upload a picture into your private file area

 - Record an audio file and upload it into your private file area

 - Record a video and upload it into your private file area

 - Send a private message to a course participant (can be done offline)

 - Take a personal note about a course participant (can be done offline)

 - Add a course participant to your phone contact

 - Call a course participant touching the phone number